RETEVMO may cause serious side effects, including:

 - nose bleeds that happen often

-- drowsiness or difficulty being woken up
+- drowsiness or difficulty being awakened

 - change in speech

 Tumor lysis syndrome (TLS): TLS is caused by a fast breakdown of cancer cells.
-TLS can cause you to have kidney failure and the need for dialysis treatment, an abnormal heartbeat, and may sometimes lead to hospitalization.
+TLS can cause you to have kidney failure and the need for dialysis treatment, an abnormal heartbeat, and can lead to hospitalization.
 Your healthcare provider may do blood tests to check you for TLS.
 You should stay well hydrated during treatment with RETEVMO.
 Call your healthcare provider or get emergency medical help right away if you develop any of these symptoms during treatment with RETEVMO:

 - shortness of breath

 Risk of wound healing problems: Wounds may not heal well during treatment with RETEVMO.
 Tell your doctor if you plan to have any surgery before or during treatment with RETEVMO.